Departure

 Program

-Thanks to VIP support, you will enjoy the best conditions:
+With VIP support, you enjoy the highest level of comfort:

-• Private French-speaking guide to decode rituals and traditions,
+• Private French-speaking guide to interpret rituals and traditions

-An immersive and selective journey, limited to only 12 participants, where every detail is designed to combine culture, nature, relaxation, and premium comfort.
+An immersive and exclusive journey, limited to 12 guests, where every detail is crafted to balance culture, nature, rest and premium comfort.

 Day 1 – Arrival in Cotonou

-Welcome at the airport, visit of the Esplanade des Amazones and the urban art wall, check-in and overnight at Maison Rouge (boutique hotel).
+Airport welcome, visit of the Amazons Esplanade and the street-art wall, check-in and overnight at La Maison Rouge (boutique hotel).

 Day 2 – Ganvié

-Boat trip on Lake Nokoué, discovery of the stilt village, traditional lunch, return to Cotonou and free evening.
+Boat excursion on Lake Nokoué, discovery of the stilt village, traditional lunch, return to Cotonou and free evening.

 Day 3 – Ouidah